Trusted WordPress tutorials, when you need them most.

 GoDaddy Change nameservers

-This will bring up a pop-up where you need to click on ‘I’ll use my own nameservers’ and then add the nameservers provided by your WordPress hosting provider.
+This will bring up a pop-up where you need to click on ‘I’ll use my own nameservers’ and enter the nameservers provided by your WordPress host.

 Edit GoDaddy Nameservers